 |Duration||Up to full duration of course|

-Please refer to the Information Package for further details regarding the FRoGS Scholarship
+Please refer to the details General Information Rules below, or you can download the Information Package for further details regarding the FRoGS Scholarship

 1.1 These scholarships-mentorships are for capable people who